Athena Tacet is a visual journalist and international reporter specializing in geopolitics and human rights.

 She's also worked with USAID, Journalists for Human Rights (Canada), Young Professionals in Foreign Policy (USA), Global Voices, the Canadian Centre for International Justice, the Montreal Institute for Genocide and Human Rights Studies, and The Korea Observer (South Korea).

-Athena has visited more than 40 countries and has lived in the US, Cyprus, Thailand, Taiwan, and South Korea.
+Athena has visited more than 40 countries and has lived in France, the United States, Cyprus, Thailand, Taiwan, and South Korea.
 She graduated from Concordia University (Canada) with a Bachelor of Arts degree in Political Science, a Certificate in Modern Arabic Language and Culture, and a Graduate diploma in Journalism.

 She speaks English, French, Greek, Italian, Spanish, as well as some Russian and Arabic (Modern Standard and Levantine).